 - Tau-Gamma-Sigma Society is restricted to students in the Faculty of Arts, except Freshmen.
 Its activities are chiefly social and recreational. - The Engineering Society is open to all students in the Engineering Department.
 Its functions correspond, in general, to those of the Tau-Gamma-Sigma Society. - Delta-Lambda-Kappa Society.
 Students in the Department of Commerce are eligible for membership.
 The extra-curricula activities of the Commerce students are controlled by the executive of this society. - Debating Society.
-The membership of this Society is made up of students of Sophomore, Junior and Senior year in all faculties who are taking English 2, 3, or 4.
-Meetings are held weekly at which Parliamentary Debates, Open Forum, Mock Trials or other forms of public speaking offer the members ample opportunities to train themselves under direction.
-The activities of the society include Intercollegiate Debates, Radio debates and Forums, etc. - St. Mary's College Athletic Association regulates the athletic activities of the students.
-All contests, external and intra-mural are under the direction of the executive of the Association, prizes are provided, College Letters and other awards are regulated. - St. Mary's Playshop.
-A dramatic organization which prepares and presents programmes of entertainment under the direction of a member of the Faculty. - The Graduate Society is composed of all who have received degrees from Saint Mary's College.
-It possesses, under circumstances determined by the Act of Incorporation of the College, the right of appointing a member to the Senate of the College.
-The Society meets annually and at such other times as circumstances may suggest. - The Alumni Society.
-All former Saint Mary's students are eligible for membership.
-The Annual General Meeting is held in October on a day appointed by the executive.
-The Society holds social and recreational functions during the year and presents annually a Gold Medal for scholastic competition in the College.
+The membership of this Society is made up of students of Sophomore, Junior and Senior year in a faculties who are taking English 2, 3, or 4.
+Meetings are held weekly at which Parliamentary Debates, Ope Forum, Mock Trials or other forms of public speaking offer the members ample opportunities to train themselve under direction.
+The activities of the society include Intercollegiate Debates, Radio debates and Forums, etc. - St. Mary's College Athletic Association regulates the athletiactivities of the students.
+All contests, external an intra-mural are under the direction of the executive of the Association, prizes are provided, College Letters and other awards are regulated. - St. Mary's Playshop.
+A dramatic organization which prepare and presents programmes of entertainment under the direction of a member of the Faculty. - The Graduate Society is composed of all who have receitdegrees from Saint Mary's College.
+It possesses, under circumstances determined by the Act of Incorporation the College, the right of appointing a member to Senate of the College.
+The Society meets annually at such other times as circumstances may suggest. - The Alumni Society.
+All former Saint Mary's students eligible for membership.
+The Annual General Meeting held in October on a day appointed by the executive.
+Society holds social and recreational functions during year and presents annually a Gold Medal for scholes competition in the College.